 In a recent interview, Stirling Moss told us that the drivers used to have an enormous amount more fun than the current drivers have now.
 Is that true?

 Today’s drivers are phenomenal athletes, but I think that has always been the mindset.
 Did we have more fun in my days?
 I think that depends on your personal attributes as well as the people around you.
-Yes, we worked hard, spent enormous amount of time on testing, which doesn’t exist today, did some serious racing, but still somehow we did have some fun.
+Yes, we worked hard, spent an enormous amount of time on testing, which doesn’t exist today, did some serious racing, but still, somehow we did have some fun.
 Occasionally.